-Recently I had two problems with hinges and I thought it would be a good opportunity to share with my readers how to fix broken hinges and how to adjust European hinges.
+Recently I had two problems with hinges and I thought it would be a good opportunity to share with my readers how to fix broken hinges and how to adjust hinges.

 European hinges can be confusing and sometimes you don’t want to touch something and risk messing them up more.
 By the time you are done reading this you will know just how to adjust them and you can go straight to your kitchen to straighten everything out.